tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

             yield batch_indices[batch_start:batch_end]
 ```

-Previously I mentioned **a log-likelyhood function** which is used to optimize model parameters; in PyTorch this function is implemented in module `CrossEntropyLoss`:
+Previously I mentioned *a log-likelyhood function* which is used to optimize model parameters; in PyTorch this function is implemented in module `CrossEntropyLoss`:

 ```python
 cross_entropy = nn.CrossEntropyLoss()
 ```

 To evaluate the performance of our network I should use a translation quality metric.
-Standard selection for neural machine translation would be [BLEU](https://en.wikipedia.org/wiki/BLEU) - **bilingual evaluation understudy**.
+Standard selection for neural machine translation would be previously mentioned BLEU - **bilingual evaluation understudy**.
 This metric is proven to have the most correlation with a human judgment of translation quality.

-What is important to understand that BLEU is looking **how many common phrases ([n-grams](https://en.wikipedia.org/wiki/N-gram)) are shared** between model translation and multiple correct translation references.
+What is important to understand that BLEU is looking **how many common phrases ([n-grams](https://en.wikipedia.org/wiki/N-gram)) are shared** between a model translation and multiple correct translation references.
 This could be unigrams (phrases of one word) in BLEU-1, bigrams (two words) in BLEU-2 and so on.
-Since my dataset is relatively small for a neural model, I will use less restrictive BLEU-1 as the main metric.
+Since my dataset is relatively small for a neural model, I used less restrictive BLEU-1 as the main metric.

 ```python